April 29, 2025

 Image of an Instagram Story from Anthropologie

 The possibilities really are endless.
 But as long as you tap into your creativity, share a variety of different photo and video formats with your Stories, and take advantage of built-in features, you should build a wide viewership for your content.
+Remember to check your Story analytics regularly to understand what content resonates most with your audience and refine your strategy accordingly.

-Edit your social media videos with Descript
+Edit Instagram Stories with Descript

 If you want to create better IG Stories, Descript's Instagram video editor is your one-stop shop for editing videos, adding captions, and making sure your content captivates your audience.